schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/examples/commandline/commandline-readme.md

 ## How to Experiment
 1. Take a look at the SchemaCrawler grep example, in the [grep](../grep/grep-readme.html) example directory.
 2. Take a look at the SchemaCrawler lint example, in the [lint](../lint/lint-readme.html) example directory.
+3. Take a look at the SchemaCrawler offline snapshot example, in the [offline](../offline/offline-readme.html) example directory.
 3. Try using different SchemaCrawler command-line options.
 4. Try running an arbitrary query, with a query command `"-command=SELECT * FROM PUBLIC.BOOKS.AUTHORS"`.
    (The quotes are required.)